 - Type: Immunosuppressant.

-- Common Side Effects: Weight gain, osteoporosis, hypertension, mood changes, increased risk of infections.
+- Common Side Effects: Weight gain, mood changes, insomnia, elevated blood sugar, hypertension, osteoporosis, cataracts, and infection risk.

 Intravenous Immunoglobulin (IVIG)